 The Baby Moses Law is the common name of a law authorizing a designated emergency infant care provider to take possession of a child appearing to be 60 days old or younger from the child’s parent if the parent does not express intent to return for the child.
 You can find this law in the Texas Family Code, Chapter 262, Subchapter D. Emergency Possession of Certain Abandoned Children.

 One purpose of the law is to encourage parents considering abandoning their children to do so with a designated emergency infant care provider rather than at a dangerous location.
 The law also protects parents from criminal prosecution when they deliver an unharmed child to a designated emergency infant care provider.

 Any parent may voluntarily deliver a child 60 days old or younger to a designated emergency infant care provider when the parent does not express intent to return for the child.

 What is a designated emergency infant care provider?

 Under House Bill 706, which went into effect on Sept.
 1, 2001, a child-placing agency (CPA) licensed by Texas Department of Family and Protective Services (DFPS) can be a designated emergency infant care provider if the CPA agrees to act as a designated emergency infant care provider and has on staff a person who is licensed as a registered nurse under Chapter 301, Occupations Code, or who provides emergency medical services under Chapter 773, Health and Safety Code, and who will examine and provide emergency medical services to a child taken into possession by the agency.

 What if my family has medical problems?

-When you place your child in the custody of the firefighters, we will offer you a voluntary health form to fill out at your convenience.
+When you place your child in the custody of the firefighters, we may offer you a voluntary health form to fill out.
 You do not have to provide your name or any information that you do not wish to share.
-The packet has a self-addressed, stamped envelope, so you may mail it at your convenience.
+It won't be necessary to fill it out that day; the packet has a self-addressed, stamped envelope, so you may mail it at your convenience.

 How long can I wait before I take my baby?